 [LUM#9] Pollution

-Chemical industry waste, pharmaceuticals, endocrine disruptors, microplastics—the traces left behind by human activity are now everywhere.
-In water, in soil, in all living organisms.
-How can we tackle pollution to preserve our planet?
-This ninth issue of Lum magazine is dedicated to this immense challenge.
+Chemical industry waste, pharmaceuticals, endocrine disruptors, microplastics—the traces left by human activity are now everywhere: in water, in soil, and in all living organisms.
+How can we tackle pollution to protect our planet?
+This ninth issue of Lum magazine devotes its special feature to this critical challenge.

-Chemists, agronomists, ecologists—many researchers at the University of Montpellier are seeking solutions to this challenge.
-Whether it's purifying wastewater so it can be reused or better understanding the impact of greenhouse gases on the nutritional quality of plants, each person is contributing to a vital collective effort and offering hope for new prospects for the future of every species.
+Chemists, agronomists, and ecologists—many researchers at the University of Montpellier are working to find solutions to this challenge.
+Whether it’s treating wastewater for reuse or gaining a better understanding of how greenhouse gases affect the nutritional quality of plants, each researcher is contributing to a vital collective effort and offering hope for new possibilities for the future of every species.

-Also in this issue: promising research into combating chronic pain, revelations about how exercise can help preserve your personality, an astonishing flying boat...
+Also in this issue: promising research on combating chronic pain, findings on how exercise can help preserve your personality, and an amazing flying boat…

-But first, dive into the waters of the Pacific Ocean with researchers from Géosciences Montpellier who have gone to study the Maupiti lagoon.
+But first, dive into the waters of the Pacific Ocean alongside researchers from Géosciences Montpellier who have set out to study the Maupiti lagoon.

 Articles in this issue